prisma/prisma1/docs/04-Reference/04-GraphQL-API/02-Query-API.md

 ### Fetching a single node

-For each [model type](!alias-eiroozae8u#model-types) in your project, the Simple API provides an automatically generated query to fetch one specific node of that type.
+For each [model type](!alias-eiroozae8u#model-types) in your service, the `Simple API` provides an automatically generated query to fetch one specific node of that type.
 To specify the node, all you need to provide is its `id` or another unique field.

 For example, for a type called `Post` a top-level query `Post` will be generated.